Systematic Studies of Exact ${\cal O}(\alpha^2L)$ CEEX EW Corrections in a Hadronic MC for Precision $Z/\gamma^*$ Physics at LHC Energies: CEEX Exact EW Effects from MC-hh for the ATLAS Acceptance for Decays to Lepton Pairs Used in the Measurement of

 In Fig.~\ref{fig-9} we turn to the rapidity of the total photon momentum for $10^8$ events showered by HERWIG 6.5.

-The ISR effect (see the green (light shade) ratio plot) is non-flat and at the level of 3 per cent in the central region and at the level of 7 per cent in the forward regions whereas the IFI effect (see the violet (light dark shade) ratio plot) is at or below the level of fractional per mille and the exact ${\cal O}(\alpha^2L)$ correction (see the blue (dark shade) ratio plot) is at or below the level of a per mille and is non-flat.
+The ISR effect (see the green (light shade) ratio plot) is non-flat and at the level of 4 per cent in the central region and at the level of 8 per cent in the forward/backward regions whereas the IFI effect (see the violet (light dark shade) ratio plot) is at or below the level of fractional per mille and the exact ${\cal O}(\alpha^2L)$ correction (see the blue (dark shade) ratio plot) is at or below the level of a per mille and is non-flat.
 Precision studies at the per mille level should take the ISR and the exact ${\cal O}(\alpha^2L)$ correction into account.
 To be more conservative, per mille level studies should take all three effects into account.
+When we repeat the calculations (see the Appendix, Fig.~\ref{fig-14}) for the PDG~\cite{PDG:2016} quark mass values we see similar size effects wherein the ISR effect is shifted by the level of 6 per mille (1 per mille) in the forward/backward (central) regions and the IFI and exact ${\cal O}(\alpha^2L)$ effects are shifted by fractional per mille levels.